-2.1 The Website and its content are protected by copyright, database rights, trademarks and other intellectual property rights.
+2.1 The Website and its content and all materials received at conferences are protected by copyright, database rights, trademarks and other intellectual property rights.
 No right to use or license of any such intellectual property rights is granted to you except as explicitly set out in these Conditions.

-2.2 Optimus, the Optimus Education logo, and Speechmark are all registered trademarks of Optimus Education or its group companies.
+2.2 Optimus and the Optimus Education logo are all registered trademarks of Optimus Education or its group companies.

-2.3 You may read, print and download one copy of the material and information on the Website and store it on a single computer for your personal, private use, but you must reproduce any or all copyright and other notices provided with such materials.
+2.3 You may read, print and download copies of the material and information on the Website and store it on a single computer for your personal, private use, but you must not reproduce any or all copyright and other notices provided with such materials, save for materials received at conferences (see Clause 5.8.7).
 You may not make any profit from the use of that material or information, and you may not make any other copies, or adapt, create any work derived from, republish, make available to the public, disseminate, or transmit any of it, or exploit any of it for any commercial purpose, without first obtaining our written permission.